-No truth being clear, all things being suspect and muddled, a suspicion that is likely supposed to enter our mind with Wendy warning of the crazy woman, and Jack immediately referring to Wendy as out of her mind, is that Wendy choked Danny.
-She didn't.
-I have given above my take on the choking, in the boiler room section.
+No truth being clear, all things being suspect and muddled, a suspicion that is likely to enter the minds of some viewers, with Wendy warning of the crazy woman, and Jack immediately referring to Wendy as out of her mind, is that Wendy choked Danny.

 298 MCU Wendy from behind Jack.
 (1:09:26)

 WENDY: No!
 This is the truth, really!
 I swear it!
 Danny told me.
 He went up into one of the bedrooms.
 The door was open and he saw this crazy woman in the bathtub.
 She tried to strangle him.

 Who is the crazy woman in the bathtub?
 The viewer might wonder if it is Susan Robertson who had been reported as missing while on a hunting trip with her husband.

 However Wendy would have learned of the crazy woman from Danny, it seems it would have to have been through Tony.
 Last we saw of Danny, he was mute, and he remains mute for a while, Tony speaking for him, professing Danny to be "gone".

 The film has just called into question Wendy's character with our learning now that Danny had been injured three years prior, not five.
 That Wendy would here say,"It's the truth", suggests she may feel she must protest something as the truth, perhaps because she had make it a practice to lie in covering up for Jack and her own guilt in staying with him.
 Or she is protesting here "It's the truth" for benefit of the audience who are pondering how Wendy had seemingly not told the truth to the doctor.